How to Become a Cytotechnologist

 To become a cytotechnologist, one must obtain a bachelor’s degree in biology, chemistry, medical laboratory science, or a related field.
 Cytotechnology programs are typically four-year programs that prepare students for careers in cell science.
 Students take biology, chemistry, and mathematics courses during their studies.
 They also receive training in microscope techniques and cell preparation.
 After completing a cytotechnology program, graduates must then pass a national certification exam to practice.
 Some states require unique requirements for licensure.

 The American Society for Clinical Pathology (ASCP) offers two certification exams for cytotechnologists.
-To be eligible, candidates must complete a regionally accredited college or university and a one-year CAAHEP-accredited cytotechnology in the previous five years.
+To be eligible, candidates must complete a regionally accredited college or university and a one-year CAAHEP-accredited cytotechnology program in the previous five years.
 Once certified, cytotechnologists can work in hospitals, clinics, laboratories, and research facilities.
 They may also teach at colleges and universities.
 Cytotechnologists typically work full-time; however, they may also work part-time or on an as-needed basis, depending on their employer’s needs.

 With an early diagnosis from a cytologist, physicians and patients can pursue treatment options faster.
 Read on for information about becoming a cytotechnologist, including skills, salary and career outlook, accredited programs, and a step-by-step guide to pursuing this career.